 What's going on here?

 The answer is one part Pandemic, two parts software development.
-Nir Eyal can help us understand how and why this is happening from the software perspective.
+Nir Eyal can help us understand how and why this happens from the software perspective.
 Eyal is Stanford MBA and behavioral scientist who wrote a book called, Hooked.
 The book has taken the software development world by storm.
-Eyal started out creating online games and learned how to create communities of gamers who couldn’t stop playing his company’s games.
+Eyal started creating online games and learned how to make communities of gamers who couldn't stop playing his company's games.
 In his book, Eyal builds on the gaming software paradigm to show how to build habit-forming products of all kinds.
 His formula for success involves a four-step process of creating a trigger (say, an email from Facebook saying one of your friends posted on Facebook), action (posting a comment), variable reward (likes for your comment), and investment (making some posts of your own gradually over time.)
 Community, it turns out, is addictive.
 By isolating us, the Pandemic has added fuel to the fire.

 The Big Changes Afoot in Marketing